lcbc-epfl/comp_chem_py/README.rst

    #.
 Remove old_comp_chem_py repository/group and all subrepositories or archive it.
    #.
 Add tests.
 Maybe with doctest.
    #.
 Consider making comp_chem_utils an external submodule.
+   #.
+Add section about requirements and dependencies on documentation.